solutionsolar/groq-fact-checker/README.md

 - **Frontend**: HTML5, CSS3, JavaScript
 - **Backend**: Python (Flask)
+- **Internet Search:** Bing Search API
-- **AI Engine**: Leveraging NLP and Machine Learning models
+- **AI Engine**: Llama3 70B Versatile hosted on Groq

 ## 📈 Use Cases

 - **Individuals**: Fact-check news stories, social media posts, or claims in everyday life.
-- **Researchers**: Analyze content and gather data on the spread of misinformation.
+Quickly check generative AI for hallucinations.
+- **Researchers**: Find sources related to a claim.
 - **Educators**: Demonstrate how AI can be used to fight false information.

 ## 🌍 About the Project